winniegakuru/Crossplane-iac-Nairobi-DevOps-Community-/README.md

 - https://marketplace.upbound.io/providers

 # Next Steps
 - Use Crossplane Compositions and XRDs to provision resources
 - User Packages and Configurations to bundle together related resources
-- Build a pipeline to create a OCI packaged and push to the registry
+- Build a pipeline to create an OCI packaged and push it to the registry
 - Use the OCI packages and provision the resource through Crospplane Claim